-Vicodin is a legitimate painkiller used by people with all kinds of pain and medical conditions.
+Vicodin is a legitimate painkiller used by people with all kinds of medical conditions.
 Unfortunately, it is also a controlled substance that the government considers dangerous.
 If you have been arrested for possessing Vicodin without a prescription, you can face up to a year in jail or worse.
-Don’t take any chances.
-You need to talk to a Los Angeles Vicodin lawyer.

 For a free legal consultation with a Criminal Defense lawyer serving Los Angeles, call (310) 928-9347

-You need to stay calm and say absolutely nothing to the police.
-If you have already spoken with them, stop.
-The only thing you should say is that you want to speak to a lawyer.
-Do not let the police, or the prosecutor, threaten you or make “promises” if you agree to help.
+If you are arrested on a charge of illegal Vicodin possession, you need to stay calm and say absolutely nothing to the police other than you want to speak to a Vicodin defense lawyer in Los Angeles.
+Do not let the police or the prosecutor threaten you or make “promises” if you agree to help.
 Whatever deal they are offering, it will still be there after you’ve gotten good legal counsel.

-Selling a controlled substance (without a license to do so) is a more serious charge than simply possessing it.
-If you are accused of this offense, you will be charged under a different statute, HS 11351.
-This is also known as California’s drug trafficking law—even if you only had a small amount of the substance.
+Selling a controlled substance (without a license) is a more serious charge than simply possessing it.
+If accused of this offense, you will be charged under a different statute, California Health and Safety Code §11351.
+This statute is also known as California’s drug trafficking law.

 Click to contact our Criminal Defense Lawyers today